Good Enough? An Investigation on the Impact of Label Quality in Large-Scale Medical Datasets: Methodology

-To aggregate the standard deviations $\sigma_d$ and $\sigma_s$ of individual organs, we compute the root-mean-square of the organ-level standard deviations over $\tilde{\mathcal{L}}_D$.

-When analyzing the results, we observe various patterns: (1) There is a clear improvement pattern from STU S → B → L → H, though the gains become smaller.
-The largest improvements are seen between STU S and STU B, with smaller returns for L and H variants across both metrics.
-This quantitatively confirms the previously discussed desire to simulate slight mask improvements.
-(2) nnUNet outperforms on most datasets, achieving Dice scores from 82.8\% to 95.2\%, benefiting from direct training on each dataset’s annotation style.
-Despite the non-interactive foundation models training on larger training datasets, they generally lag behind.
-An exception is BTCV (30 images), where they surpass nnUNet, but this advantage vanishes on larger datasets, emphasizing nnUNet’s superior scaling.
-(3) MedSAM, as a candidate for an interactive foundation model, fails to exhibit its unique advantage of adapting to the annotation style through interactions, despite benefiting from extensive pre-training.
-A potential reason for its consistently inferior performance is that it natively operates in 2D, making it unable to capture the volumetric nature of the data, which leads to artifacts when stacking its 2D predictions back into 3D.
-(4) TotalSegmentator and STUNet\textsubscript{huge} perform about equally well providing strong performance despite not being fine-tuned to the data or adapting to dataset-specific annotation styles.
+Upon inspection of the results in~\Cref{Tab: pseudo-label quality} and \Cref{fig:ecdf_word}, we report the following findings: (1) There is a clear improvement pattern from STU S → B → L → H, though the gains between models become smaller with increasing model size, confirming the findings of~\cite{huang2023stu}.
+We show this behavior in more detail in~\Cref{fig:ecdf_word} for the Word dataset, with the other base datasets behaving similarly.
+(2) nnUNet outperforms on most datasets, achieving Dice scores from 83.7\% to 95.2\%, benefiting from direct training on each dataset’s annotation style.
+(3) MedSAM, as the candidate for an interactive foundation model, generally has a lower quality of predictions, which can be attributed to the model natively operating in 2D, making it unable to capture the volumetric nature of the data.
+Stacking its 2D predictions back into 3D introduces artifacts besides the in-slice errors.
+While there are approaches to adapt SAM-based models to 3D (e.g. via adapters~\cite{wu2025medical}), this is not the goal of this work, and we deliberately treat the reduced label quality of MedSAM's predictions as a proxy for low-quality slice-based labels, thereby spanning a realistic spectrum of pseudo-label quality from lower to higher regimes.

-Beyond its primary purpose, this comprehensive evaluation across five diverse CT datasets serves as an independent benchmark of medical foundation models, providing valuable insights into their relative performance compared to specialized in-domain solutions like nnUNet.
-In particular, the consistently inferior performance of MedSAM demonstrates that significant improvements are still needed to bring interactive foundation models up to the standard of their non-interactive counterparts.